Refrigeration Terms and Definitions

 Unit of pressure that specifically denote the use of Gauge Pressure, or pressure using atmospheric pressure as a reference point.
 A pressure vessel at 0 PSIG actually contains fluid at atmospheric pressure, or about 14.7 PSIA.
 The “G” is frequently dropped when context is enough to indicate the basis point.
 For example, a compressed air pressure measurment of 10 PSI can be safely assumed to be PSIG, as 10 PSIA would actually be a coarse vacuum relative to ambient pressure.

-A safety device calibrated to release or “pop” when a specific pressure is reached, venting gas to atmosphere.
-Used to avoid overpressure damage in a system containing a compressed fluid.
-PRVs are required by many jurisdictions.
+A pressure relief valve or PRV is a safety device calibrated to release or “pop” when a specific pressure is reached, venting gas to atmosphere.
+It is used to avoid overpressure damage in a system containing a compressed fluid.
+Pressure relief valves are required by many jurisdictions.